Revaz Jinchvelashvili: Career

 Jintchvelashvili made his international debut in June 2013 against the South Africa President's XV at age 17, making him the second youngest player ever to play for Georgia.
-Over 2014–2015 he became the all-time leading points scorer of the World Rugby Under 20 Trophy, including 19 points in the final of the 2015 tournament to help Georgia win promotion to the World Rugby Under 20 Championship.
+Over 2014–2015 he became the all-time leading points scorer of the World Rugby U20 Trophy, including 19 points in the final of the 2015 tournament to help Georgia win promotion to the World Rugby Under 20 Championship.